KDE/documentation-docs-kdenlive-org/exporting/render.rst

    :alt: Kdenlive_Video_plus_Audio_in_seperate_tracks

-Rendering with *Export audio* unchecked will produce a file with no audio track – result 4 in the screenshot above.
+Rendering with :menuselection:`Export audio` unchecked will produce a file with no audio track – result 4 in the screenshot above.
-Rendering with *Export audio (automatic)*  (result 3  in the screenshot above) or with  *Export audio* checked will produce files with Audio tracks.
+Rendering with :menuselection:`Export audio (automatic)`  (result 3  in the screenshot above) or with  *Export audio* checked will produce files with Audio tracks.

 Encoder Threads